View of Holy Name Catholic Church exterior from a distance.

 Sw/Sw: 16, 4, Unison Off

-There was an older organ in this church before Wicks' Opus 2735 was installed in 1946, but no records of it have been located.
-Some parishioners remember as children seeing exposed organ pipes that partial blocked the view of the windows in the rear choir loft gallery.
+There was an organ in this church before Wicks' Opus 2735 was installed in 1946, but no records of it have been located.
+Some older parishioners remember as children seeing exposed organ pipes that partial covered the windows in the rear choir loft gallery.
 It's possible that some of the pipes from that organ were included in the 1946 installation, as some of the current pipes show evidence of use in an older organ (see photo below).

-The thirteen-rank Opus 2735 included a wide variety of colorful string stops and bold diapasons, as well as contrasting flute and reed ranks.
+The thirteen-rank Opus 2735 included a variety of colorful string stops and several bold diapasons, as well as contrasting flute and reed ranks.
 As was common in relatively small church organs in the first half of the 20th century, brightness was achieved through the narrow scaling of string and diapason ranks (the narrow scaling brings out the upper harmonics in individual pipes) rather than by adding higher-pitched principals and mixtures.
-These widely varying 8-foot-based timbres blended overhead in this high-ceiling room, filling it with a smooth, warm sound that fit the nature of chant-based liturgical music and popular devotional music and hymns of the pre-Vatican II period.
+These varying timbres blended overhead in this high-ceiling room, filling it with a smooth, warm sound that fit the nature of chant-based liturgical music and popular devotional music and hymns of the pre-Vatican II parish church.

-By the early 1980s the organ had suffered, perhaps from some water damage and neglect.
-At that time the organ was repaired with a project that included switching to a solid state relay system, thus eliminating the mechanical-electrical linkages in the stop and coupler actions, and putting new bottom-boards on some of the chests.
+By the early 1980s the organ had suffered, perhaps from water damage around the bell tower, as new bottom-boards were put on some of the chests on the tower side of the organ.
+A switch was made to a solid state relay system, thus eliminating use of the mechanical-electrical linkages in the stop and coupler actions.

-With this latest project in 2009, seven new ranks of pipes were made to blend with the existing thirteen unified ranks to add brightness, greater clarity of voices and increased independence of stops, while maintaining the historic character and tonal color of the instrument.
+In 2009, seven new ranks of pipes were made by the Wicks shop to blend with the original thirteen unified ranks to add brightness, greater clarity of voices and increased independence of stops, while intentionally maintaining the historic character and tonal color of the instrument.
 The new pipes are on newly added chests placed inside the existing chambers; except for the new pedal principal pipes which are placed in decorative oak casework on the outside of the chambers.
-The console has been refurbished, including a multi-level combination memory system and a MIDI sequencer allowing record/playback (enabling the organist to listen to his/her own practicing from the pews downstairs) and synthesized sounds playable on the MIDI stops for special effects such as chimes (or more "exotic" sounds).
+The console has been refurbished, including optical key contacts, a new multi-level combination memory system and a MIDI sequencer allowing record/playback and synthesized sounds playable on the MIDI stops.
 The relay system received further upgrading and most of the reed pipes were sent to the Wicks shop for refurbishing.
 Sam Bowerman, the Kentucky/Southern Indiana area representative for Wicks and proprietor of River City Organ Works in Louisville, led the planning and installation phases of the project.
-On-site tonal finishing of the entire organ was provided by Christopher Soer and Jonathan Lester, to blend the old and new together into a musically unified whole.
+On-site tonal finishing was provided by Christopher Soer and Jonathan Lester.
+Re-dedication recitals were performed in 2010 on January 9 by Neal Biggers and June 26 by Karen Schneider Kerner.

 -Neal Biggers, Director of Music and Liturgical Ministries